andrin-melliger/Lee-Carter-model/README.md

 Andrin Melliger.
 Modeling Mortality with the Lee-Carter Model.
 An Analysis of the Model and the Associated Conceptual Model Risk.
 Department of Mathematics, ETH Zurich, 2022.
 Supervised by Prof. Dr. Michael Koller, Prof. Dr. Mario V. Wüthrich.

-The demographic data for Switzerland provided in this repository was obtained on March 30, 2022 from:
+The demographic data for Switzerland used in this implementation and provided in this repository was obtained on March 30, 2022 from:

 Human Mortality Database.
 University of California, Berkeley (USA) and Max Planck Institute for Demographic Research (Germany).
 Available at www.mortality.org or www.humanmortality.de.

+In order to run the implementation, please download the whole repository (including the txt-files containing the demographic data).

 For comments or questions, please contact Andrin Melliger at andrin.melliger@bluewin.ch.